zhang416/afmpb/install.md

 Finally, the `--enable-hugetlbfs` option causes HPX-5 heap to be mapped with huge pages, which is necessary for larger heaps on some Cray Gemini machines.

-Once HPX-5 is installed, the AFMPB package can be built in the following steps:
+Once HPX-5 is installed, the DAFMPB package can be built in the following steps:
 ```
-> git clone git@github.com:zhang416/afmpb.git
+> git clone git@github.com:zhang416/dafmpb.git
-> mkdir afmpb-build
+> mkdir dafmpb-build
-> cd afmpb-build
+> cd dafmpb-build
-> cmake ../afmpb
+> cmake ../dafmpb
 > make
 ```
-This put the executable `afmpb` under `afmpb/example` directory.
+This put the executable `dafmpb` under `dafmpb/example` directory.